renee-valentinebc/BetterCloud-Custom-Integrations/BambooHR/README.md

     * BambooHR sets users' status to "active" upon creation.
 This poses several issues:
       * You may not want the onboarding webhook to fire when your user is created.
 Onboarding date may be different from creation date.
       * Not all of user's info is inputted upon creation.
 For example, work email may be filled in at a later date, which will break workflows.
-      * All  the "Field Change" (department, job title, etc.) webhooks will fire upon creation since BambooHR treats a new user creation as field changes for all fields.
-See [Preventing BambooHR Infinite Retries](#Preventing BambooHR Infinite Retries)
+      * All the "Field Change" webhooks (department, job title, etc.) will fire upon creation since BambooHR treats a new user creation as field changes for all fields.
+See [Preventing BambooHR Infinite Retries](#Preventing BambooHR Infinite Retries) to see how we handle this.
   * Suggestions:
     * Monitor off of work email or some field that is known to be the last thing to be filled out.
 Only fill out when user should be onboarded.
-* It's best to encourage creating and inputting email for a new BambooHR user.
-Email write backs.:
+* It's best to encourage Work Email to be created at the beginning of their onboarding process rather than creating the email during the process and writing back to BambooHR with that email:
   * Questions to Ask During Scoping:
     * Will workEmail be constructed and inputted into BambooHR upon creation?
 Or is workEmail usually created at a later time and then inputted into BambooHR after?
   * Reasoning: